rhagelstrom/ChatAestheticsConfigurator/README.md

 If you want to get that "whole suite" feel, this extension pairs nicely with MATTEKURE's "Fantasy Grounds 5E Indicators", Mad Nomad's "Mad Nomad's Interactive Portraits", and SirMotte's "Magnificent Darkness - Hearth Edition" theme, among others.

 I will do my best to support whatever issues come up, but at the bank-breaking price of zero gold, I can only do what I can do in my spare time.
 It goes without saying, but I'll say it, use the extension at your own risk.

-## Custom Themes

-The companion extension [Fireside](https://github.com/rhagelstrom/Fireside) can be used to create custom themes or custom GM icons.
-Fireside will allow these changes to persist even if Chat Aesthetics Configurator is updated.
-Fireside is not listed on the forge by design and you'll have to download it from github and make your own custom adjustments.

 ## Attribution